RingierIMU/mkt-plugin-wordpress-bus/readme.txt

 * Provide us with your feedback and/or suggestions for any improvement or enhancement
 * Translation - this is an area we are yet to do

+== Credits/Thanks ==

+1) Wasseem Khayrattee - for creating and maintaining the plugin
+2) Mishka Rasool - for conceiving/creating the banner and logo asset files

 == Changelog ==